momensalama/nuxtfoodapp/README.md

 ## Description

-basic e-commerce food app that can add items to cart
+basic e-commerce food app that can add items to a cart

 ## Live Demo

-click on the link to [see live demo](https://nuxtfoodapp-tau.vercel.app)
+click on the link to [see the live demo](https://nuxtfoodapp-tau.vercel.app)

 ## Setup